SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex3/README.md

 ## Summary

 **This is the end of your hands-on experience.
-Congratulations!** Now you should be be able to better understand the extensibility power of SAP Build Process Automation and its vital role of keeping core systems clean.
+Congratulations!** Now you should be able to better understand the extensibility power of SAP Build Process Automation and its vital role of keeping core systems clean.